enewe101/nginx-boiler/README.new.md

         $ bin/make-env.sh --mode

 	Where "mode" should be replaced by "prod" or "stage".
 You will need to provide a passphrase.
-The secrets will be stored in `.env.<mode>.gpg`.
+The secrets will be stored in `.env.gpg`.

-3. Note, you must be on the host whose IP resolves from the domain name in PROD_HOST or STAGE_HOST in .env.dev, so that the SSL certificates will work (if any).
+3. Note, you must be on the host whose IP resolves from the domain name in PROD_HOST or STAGE_HOST in .env, so that the SSL certificates will work (if any).

 4. Run the setup script: